YATHARTH-Sriv/learnrust/rust2/learn.md

-# Things Learned In this first chapter:
+# Things Learned In this second chapter:

 ## Prelude